Monday, December 15, 2025

 And still no Queer Smurf.
 No Trans Smurf.
 No Nonbinary Smurf.
 Just one lonely Smurfette, holding down the gender fort since LBJ was in office.

 So maybe think twice before taking your kids to see a movie that’s recycling gender stereotypes thriving since the Cold War.
-It might be animated, but the messaging isn’t exactly… groundbreaking.
+It might be animated, but the messaging isn’t exactly… revolutionary.

 La Schtroumpfette et l’éternel fossé des genres (Maintenant avec Rihanna !)